World War II - The Chat Pile Ore-Dressing and Beneficiation Mill

 of using candles.
 Amazingly, to this day, seeing that it is a commonplace technology for fiber-optic cable, still no

-When mining stopped horizontal drilling would not be discovered for another 50 years.
+drilling would not be discovered for another 50 years.
+Now you see it everyday but the Mining Company refuses to prospect

 In 1942 a miner could only have imagined the invention of